IKAcc/Gorbeh/CONTRIBUTING.md

 ## Report a bug
 We can’t claim that Gorbeh is bug free.
 Please be kind and report issues in the following manner:
-* Search for existing issue.
+* Search in [existing issues](/search?type=Issues).
 We don’t want to get hundreds of duplicated reports.
 There are even chances that we are already working on that issue you’re facing.
 * Try to reproduce issue.
 Make sure that issue is made up by Gorbeh Icons and not with your other components with a [reduced test case](https://css-tricks.com/reduced-test-cases/).
 * Include an example.
 We can fix bugs much faster if we could lay an eye upon it.